Don’t Wait, Get Lost

 Beyond all of the tactile surfaces in the installation, multiple graphic two-dimensional vinyl “bubbles” will be placed on the street car stop walls.
 The vinyl prints will depict hands touching and exploring similar materials and surfaces as listed above.
 The prints will aid in letting viewers know that physical exploration is encouraged.
 Don’t Wait, Get Lost attempts to subvert the isolation and stagnation of waiting for public transportation by encouraging child-like wonder and play.

-South of the intersection of Pershing and Main Street.
+KC Streetcar Union Station stop, south of the intersection of Pershing and Main Street

 Shelby Burchett is a Kansas City-based artist who graduated with an MFA in Textiles from the University of Kansas in 2016.
 She received her BFA in Fiber from the Kansas City Art Institute.
 Shelby has primarily focused her studio practice in exploring material magic and creates work through her alter-ego, Goo-Witch, a persona which specifically utilizes her understanding of magic, science, individual spirituality, and experimentation as ritual.